Close Menu

 CBT is a type of therapy that helps those with ODD learn new coping skills to manage their behavior and emotions.
 CBT may involve individual therapy, family therapy, or both.
 In family therapy, parents may learn behavior management techniques to better understand and respond to their child’s behavior.

 Medication may also be used to help manage symptoms of Oppositional Defiant Disorder.
 This is particularly true if there are other mental health conditions, such as ADHD or anxiety.
-Your doctor may give your child medications such as a stimulant, antidepressant, or mood stabilizer.
+Your doctor may give your child medications such as a stimulant, antidepressant, or a medication for mood swings.

 In addition to therapy and medication, there are other ways to help manage Oppositional Defiant Disorder, such as: